 It ensures snappy performance and impressive RAM management despite the amount of bloat that comes preloaded on Huawei phones.
-A ton of unwanted apps in the phones can be uninstalled while other Huawei apps are there to stay even if you don’t want them.
+A ton of unwanted apps on the phone can be uninstalled while other Huawei apps are there to stay even if you don’t want them.

 Not everything is dark and gloomy.
-EMUI also presents some mart AI-based features and in its current EMUI 8.1 iteration, consists of certain features that make it easier to live with on a daily basis.
-An app drawer, tweaking the resolution of display etc, the phone also hosts the company’s famous Party Mode like the Honor 10 where you can connect 7 phones to play a single song simultaneously on all devices.
+EMUI also presents some mart AI-based features and in its current EMUI 8.1 iteration, consists of specific features that make it easier to live with daily.
+An app drawer, tweaking the resolution of the display, etc., the phone also hosts the company’s famous Party Mode like the Honor 10, where you can connect 7 phones to play a single song simultaneously on all devices.

 Handling daily tasks such as multitasking with multiple social media apps, messenger apps and a browser with a couple of tabs is no big deal for the Kirin 710 chipset

 The heavy usage, however, affected the phone but not to a point where it lagged enough to be called an underperformer.
 The device plays massive games with ease.
 Though we noticed some frame drops in extensive gaming, it didn’t affect the overall performance.

 The heating issue, like most of the Huawei phones, persists in Nova 3i.
 Under heavy usage, the phone came to a point where it became uncomfortable to hold in hand, and that’s when it became difficult to play power-intensive games continuously.

 Huawei Nova 3i comes with a 3340mAh battery.
 Though it can easily last a day for most of the users, it does not support Huawei’s Supercharge technology and instead uses a micro USB port for charging the device up.